Glaucoma

-In the early stages, glaucoma often causes no noticeable symptoms, which is why it is sometimes called the silent thief of sight.
+In the early stages, glaucoma often causes no noticeable symptoms.
 As the condition progresses, people may notice a gradual loss of side vision or blind spots.
 In more advanced cases, symptoms may include cloudy or blurred vision, eye pain, headaches or halos around lights.
 Sudden severe symptoms can occur in acute forms of glaucoma and require urgent treatment.

 The most common cause of glaucoma is a build-up of fluid pressure inside the eye due to poor drainage.
 Other contributing factors include reduced blood flow to the optic nerve, nerve weakness and genetic predisposition.
 Risk increases with age, particularly over 60, and people with a family history of glaucoma are at higher risk.
 Conditions such as diabetes, high blood pressure and previous eye injury can also increase the likelihood of developing glaucoma.